odoo/documentation/content/administration/upgrade.rst

 What is covered by the Enterprise Licence?
 ------------------------------------------

-Databases hosted on Odoo’s Cloud platforms (Odoo Online and Odoo.sh) or On-Premise (Self-Hosting) enjoy the following services at all times.
+Databases hosted on Odoo's Cloud platforms (Odoo Online and Odoo.sh) or On-Premise (Self-Hosting) enjoy the following services at all times.

 The upgrade of:

 * standard applications
 * Studio customization (as long as the :guilabel:`Studio` app is still active)
-* customizations done by our consulting and developer services *if* they are covered by a ‘Maintenance of Customisations’ subscription
+* customizations *if* they are covered by a "Maintenance of Customizations" subscription

 The Upgrade Service is limited to your database's technical conversion and adaptation (standard modules and data) to make it compatible with the targeted version.